asyncapi/website/content/blog/status-update-29-20.md

 - Parser throws an error if OperationId is duplicated across the whole AsyncAPI document.
 This is an essential property for code generation, and specification is precise that duplicates of this information are not allowed.
 - Parser throws an error if you provided server security information in a wrong format and has a corresponding Security Schema object.

-For today, except for [handling circular references issue](https://www.asyncapi.com/blog/status-update-27-20/#circular-references) we mentioned in our last update, there are no other serious tasks we want to solve before the 1.0.0 release.
+For today, except for [handling circular references issue](https://www.asyncapi.com/blog/status-update-27-20/#circular-references) I mentioned in my last update, there are no other serious tasks we want to solve before the 1.0.0 release.
 Keep your fingers crossed.

 ## The Highlight of Interesting Discussions